tourkaelisa/hello-cloud-devops/assignment-3-use-azure-sql-database.md

 Congratulations!
 You have successfully integrated Azure SQL Database into your web app.
 Now you can store and retrieve data dynamically. 🏆🏆

 🏠 **Homework**: Try adding a form to insert new products from the web app!

+## ⚠️ Important: Clean Up Resources

+After completing the assignments, remember to clean up your Azure resources to avoid unnecessary charges upon your free credits.
+You can delete the resource group you created for this assignment, which will remove all resources within it.

+1. In the Azure portal, navigate to **Resource groups**.
+2. Select the resource group you created for this assignment (e.g., `rg-hello-cloud-devops`).
+3. Click on **Delete resource group**.